 - Preheat the oven to 375.
 Grease an 8-inch cake pan with oil and line the bottom of it with baking paper.

-- Whisk water and cocoa in a medium bowl until smooth.
-Stir in sugar, almond meal, flour, baking soda, and salt until everything is well combined.
+- Put the nut milk and cocoa powder in a medium bowl and whisk to combine.
+Add the coconut sugar, almond flour, flour, baking soda and salt and whisk until combined.

-- Add the oil and cider vinegar and stir until the batter is smooth.
-You should have a pretty fluidly batter.
+- Add the avocado oil and cider vinegar and whisk until the batter is thick and smooth but pretty runny.

 - Pour the batter into the cake pan.
-Sprinkle the chocolate over the cake and put into the oven for about 20 - 25 minutes or until a tooth pick inserted into the center of the cake comes out clean.
+Sprinkle the chocolate chunks over the cake and bake for about 20 – 25 minutes or until a tooth pick inserted into the center comes out clean.

 - Let the cake cool completely on a wire rack before you invert it, about 10-15 minutes or so.

-- Run a knife around the edge of the cake, invert it onto serving plate or a cake stand.
+- Run a knife around the edge of the cake, invert onto a serving plate or cake stand.

 - For fruity flavor you can spread any jam on the bottom of the pan before you pour in the batter.

-- For caramel flavor you can either sprinkle sugar or spread caramel sauce/dulce delecce on the bottom of the pan before pouring in the batter.
+- For caramel flavor you can either sprinkle sugar or spread caramel sauce/dulce de leche on the bottom of the pan before pouring in the batter.

-- You can use little chunks of white chocolate instead of dark ( though not a good idea for vegans).
+- You can use little chunks of white chocolate instead of dark.

-- For vegan chocolate glaze: Melt 2-ounces dark chocolate in a heat-proof bowl over simmering water (just a little bit water), until smooth.
-Add 2-3 tablespoons water or almond milk and stir until smooth.
-Pour glaze onto center of cooled cake.
-Using an off-set spatula or a knife , gently spread glaze over the top.
+- To make a chocolate glaze: melt 2-ounces of dark chocolate in a heat-proof bowl over simmering water.
+Add 1 tablespoon coconut oil and mix.
+Pour the glaze over the cooled cake.
+Using a spatula or knife , gently spread it over.